soslan/Arsino/README.md

 # Arsino
-Arsino is an Arduino program that implements pins server via Serial port.
+Arsino is an Arduino program that implements pins server via serial port.
 You can manipulate digital and analog input and output.

 ## Making queries
 * To get voltage on analog input send `a[PIN_NUMBER]e`.